bgriggs/redmist-timing-scoring-backend/articles/getting-started.md

 3. Go to "Relay Connection" section
 4. Note your `client_id` and `client_secret`

-### For Service Account
-Contact your organization administrator for service account credentials.

 ## Step 2: Get an Access Token

 Use the OAuth2 client credentials flow to obtain a token: